matcampos/api-golang/readme.md

     go install
 ```

-* to run this build go on terminal and enter: `api-golang`
+- to run this build go on terminal and enter: `api-golang`

-or execute
+Another option to build and run the it is the following command:

 ```
     go build main.go && ./main.go